okuna/close-calls/close-calls-app/README.md

 Run `npm start`, then open `http://localhost:8080`

-The MYSQL server must also be running.
-In this directory, create a `mysql-config.js` file containing the following:
+The MySQL server must also be running.
+To allow the app to talk to MySQL, create a `mysql-config.js` file in this directory containing the following:

     module.exports = {
         username: 'USERNAME',